cassava/repoctl/README.md

     $ repoctl update
       [...]

-There is thus no copying of package files involved.

-Here is something that I do a lot (except I have a script for the second command):
+Here is something that I do a lot:

-    $ cower -dd $(repoctl filter outdated)
+    $ cower -dd $(repoctl filter aur.newer)
       [...]
     $ for dir in *; do cd $dir; makepkg -cs; cd ..; rm -rf $dir; done [...]